centreon/centreon-documentation/en/releases/introduction.md

 ## High Availability for everyone

-Centreon opens is High Availability solution to everyone by sharing its source code and installation procedures.
+Centreon opens its High Availability solution to everyone by sharing its source code and installation procedures.

 Give it a try by following the [dedicated